Janissary: Battles

 The Ottoman Empire used Janissaries in all its major campaigns, including the 1453 capture of Constantinople, the defeat of the Mamluk Sultanate of Cairo and wars against Hungary and Austria.
 Janissary troops were always led to the battle by the Sultan himself, and always had a share of the loot.
 The Janissary corps was the only infantry division of the Ottoman army.
 In battle the Janissaries' main mission was to protect the Sultan, using cannon and smaller firearms, and holding the centre of the army against enemy attack during the strategic fake forfeit of Turkish cavalry.
 The Janissary corps also included smaller expert teams: explosive experts, engineers and technicians, sharpshooters (with arrow and rifle) and sappers who dug tunnels under fortresses, etc.

 Revolts and disbandment

 As Janissaries became aware of their own importance, they began to desire a better life.
-By the early 17th century Janissaries had such prestige and influence that they dominated the government.
+By the early 17th century, Janissaries had such prestige and influence that they dominated the government.
 They could mutiny, dictate policy, and hinder efforts to modernize the army structure.
 Additionally, the Janissaries found they could change Sultans as they wished through palace coups.
-They made themselves landholders and tradesmen.
-They would also limit the enlistment to the sons of former Janissaries who did not have to go through the original training period in the acemi oğlan, as well as avoiding the physical selection, thereby reducing their military value.
+New rules allowed them to own land and establish businesses.
+They would also limit the enlistment of new Janissaries to their own sons who did not have to go through the original training period in the acemi oğlan, as well as avoiding the physical selection, thereby reducing their military value.
 When Janissaries could practically extort money from the Sultan and business and family life replaced martial fervour, their effectiveness as combat troops decreased.
-The northern borders of the Ottoman Empire slowly began to shrink southwards after the second Battle of Vienna in 1683.